vfx-rs/openexr-bind/openexr-rs/src/doc/technical_introduction.md

 When application code writes or reads a tiled image, the tiles can be accessed in any order.
 When a tiled file is written, application code must set the lineOrder attribute.
-The IlmImf library may buffer and sort the tiles, depending on the setting of the lineOrder attribute and the order in which the tiles arrive.
+The openexr crate may buffer and sort the tiles, depending on the setting of the lineOrder attribute and the order in which the tiles arrive.
 On reading a tiled image, application code can avoid "seek" operations and read the file as fast as possible